CarInsurance.com Insights

 How to get the cheapest car insurance quotes

-Get all the discounts you can: Not all drivers meet the criteria for all discounts, so be sure to get the ones that match your driver profile.
+Get all the discounts you can: Not all drivers qualify for all discounts, so be sure to get the ones that match your driver profile.
 Standard car insurance discounts include those for bundling with your home insurance company, paying your policy in full, paying electronically, meeting low mileage requirements, having safety and anti-theft features installed, insuring more than one vehicle with the same company, staying accident-free for three to five years and maintaining a high grade-point average.

 Check customer reviews: Be sure to read customer reviews of companies you are considering.
 Also, check the insurance companies’ social media and Facebook pages on your list to see what policyholders have to say about their experiences.